oblac/jodd-site/content/db/3+dbsession.md

 # DbSession

-`DbSession` encapsulates database connection.
+`DbSession` encapsulates a database connection.
 It also plays nicely with `DbQuery`-ies and has some convenient features.

 ## Connection providers

-Connection provider is an object that provides connection from database when requested; and release one when not needed anymore.
+Connection provider is an object that provides connection to database when requested; and release one when not needed anymore.
 It encapsulates real mechanism how the database connection is actually retrieved and released.

-*Db* offers several `ConnectionProvider` implementations: using `DataSource`, `DriverManager`, `XADataSource` or `ConnectionPoolDataSource`.
-More, *Db* has its own connection pool implementation, `CoreConnectionPool`, that works quite nicely.
+*DbOom* offers several `ConnectionProvider` implementations: using `DataSource`, `DriverManager`, `XADataSource` or `ConnectionPoolDataSource`.
+More, *DbOom* has its own connection pool implementation, `CoreConnectionPool`, that works quite nicely.

 ## Basic usage

 `DbSession` uses `ConnectionProvider` for getting the actual database connections.
 Once created, `DbSession` are used for creating `DbQuery`-ies. `DbSession` takes care of created `DbQuery` instances during its session and closes all resources at the end: all queries and therefore all created result sets.
 At the end, `DbSession `returns connection back to `ConnectionProvider`.
 Here is an example of basic `DbSession` usage:

 ~~~~~ java
     DbSession session = new DbSession(connectionProvider);